Skip to main content

 FieldValue

-AWS Access Key IDThe Access Key created by the CoreWeave AI Object Storage API.
+AWS Access Key IDThe CoreWeave AI Object Storage Access Key.

-AWS Secret KeyThe Secret Key created by the CoreWeave AI Object Storage API.
+AWS Secret KeyThe CoreWeave AI Object Storage Secret Key.

 Endpoint URLDescription